Graduate Admissions

 For admission to the PhD program, the Admissions committee requires the following, in addition to the requirements for admission to the MSc program.

-• a course in advanced statistical inference
+• Advanced statistical inference

-• courses in rigorous mathematics
+• Rigorous mathematics

-• at least 3 of the following courses at the graduate level: stochastic processes, advanced probability, mathematical statistics, linear models.
+• At least 3 of the following courses at the graduate level: stochastic processes, advanced probability, mathematical statistics, linear models.

 The following background will strengthen the application: